enhance42/clang/docs/2024/psets/1/cpattern00/README.md

 What to Do
 ----------

-If you have not downloaded `mctall.zip` file already, then do it by running the 4 commands in `Terminal`.
+If you have not downloaded `mctall.zip` file already, then do it by running the 5 commands in `Terminal`.

     cd
+    source .scuts
     ewget psets/1/mctall.zip
     unzip mctall.zip
     rm mctall.zip